Learning Outcomes

 - Substitute a different verdict available to the magistrates.

-- Vary the sentence or impose any sentence that the magistrates’ court could have imposed.
+- Vary the sentence or impose any sentence that the magistrates’ court could have imposed (including, if appropriate, different community requirements or ancillary orders).

-A further appeal, on a point of law, may be made from the Crown Court to the High Court by way of case stated if there remains a question of legal interpretation.
+A further appeal, on a point of law, may be made from the Crown Court (when it has heard an appeal from the magistrates’ court) to the High Court by way of case stated if a legal question remains.

 Appeal by Way of Case Stated (to the High Court)

 Both defence and prosecution may appeal to the Divisional Court of the High Court by way of case stated.
-This procedure is used when there is a specific point of law or jurisdiction disputed.
-The application must be made to the magistrates’ court within 21 days of the decision.
+This procedure is used when there is a specific point of law or jurisdiction disputed, not to challenge factual findings.
+The application must be made to the magistrates’ court within 21 days of the decision, specifying the precise question(s) of law for the High Court’s opinion.
+The other party may object within seven days; the magistrates can refuse to state a case only if the application is frivolous or vexatious.

-The "case stated" is a written document from the lower court, setting out the facts found and the legal question to be determined.
-The High Court does not hear new evidence but determines whether the magistrates’ court (or the Crown Court acting in an appellate capacity) misapplied the law or exceeded its powers.
+The "case stated" is a written document from the lower court, setting out the facts found, the decision made, and the legal question to be determined.
+The High Court does not hear new evidence; it decides whether the magistrates’ court (or the Crown Court acting in its appellate capacity) misapplied the law or exceeded its powers.

 Possible outcomes: